hartogs11/iUI_BCRR_ARGalaxy/README.md

 ## Data and Files

-- The VDJ visualization uses data from the file `ClonalityComplete.txt`.
+- The VDJ visualizations use data from the file `ClonalityComplete.txt` in the `Data/VDJ_genes_timepoints` directory.

 - The R-S Ratio visualization uses data from the `Data/R-S_Ratio` directory.
 There is also an upload button to upload new data in a zip file.